 Smaller breeds are less likely to knock your children over or accidentally hurt them by bumping into them.
 Dogs such as Terriers, Whippets or Cocker Spaniels are a good size for homes with smaller children or vulnerable adults.

-Dog breeds known for their guarding behaviour are best avoided when you have a young family or regularly visiting children.
+Dog breeds known for their guarding behavior are best avoided when you have a young family or regularly visiting children.

 Looking for the best dog for kids is will depend upon your family set up.
 Remember that although you may want your dog to be a companion for your children, the chances are that once the novelty has worn off it will be you doing all of the work.